JustinPatenaude/balticathletics/clearance.md

     with shaft 80cm flex 32mm\n* A90 model weight 240g,  with shaft  90cm Flex 28mm
     is suggested for player’s height from 5’1” to 5’8”\n* A100 model weight 260g,
     \ with shaft 100cm Flex 26mm is suggested for player’s height 5’8” and above"
-- title: Adams Flag Football Belt w/flags
+- title: Adams AFFB Flag Football Belt w/flags
   image: "/AFFB Adams Flag Football belt.flags.jpg"
   price: 3
   description: |-